 I didn’t really notice this before because generally you’ve got a set date in mind so you just book for that day.
 However, shows are more expensive at the weekends!
 Kinda makes sense right?
 Still, I thought the shows were the same price throughout the month, how naïve of me!
 The prices for most of the shows are only a little bit more but if you’re not bothered when you go then you can get a little bit of a discount.
 Every penny counts!

-If you have any tips on other ways to do the Edinburgh Festival Fringe on the cheap then let me know below.
+If you have any tips on other ways to get cheap Edinburgh Fringe Shows then let me know below.